A work begun January 2 2021

 The second week of January 2021 brought very cold temperatures to our shores, when temperatures struggled to get above -6C during the day and plummeted to -12C at night, making it the coldest spell we have endured in about a decade.
 But we were also graced by a decent fall of snow which transformed the landscape into a winter wonderland, albeit for a brief few days.

 While my sons enjoyed a few hours of sledging, my wife and I took ourselves off out to enjoy the frigid air in brilliant winter sunshine.
-There is something magical about enjoying the great outdoors during these conditions, when just a few inches of snow changes the valley into a painfully beautiful white desert under a cobalt blue sky.
+There is something magical about enjoying the great outdoors during these conditions, when just a few inches of snow changes the valley into a bonnie, white desert under a cobalt blue sky.
 It’s during these conditions that one appreciates the larger focus wheel of a mid-sized binocular, which is easier to negotiate with thick-padded gloves on, though I was quite surprised to discover that even the small focus wheel of the 10 x 25 Trinovid can also be used reasonably productively under such conditions, and thus shouldn’t be a deterrent for those who use such a diminutive instrument.

 In such an environment, even dull greys become quite intense and snow covered trees become especially colourful.
 One may not imagine that targets that are normally perceived as ‘white’ take on entirely different hues with snow on the ground.
 Take, for example, sheep foraging on the meagre vegetation available on the hilly crags.
 I was very surprised to discover that their thick woollen coats would render them almost invisible under such conditions.
 But quite the opposite is true; those woollen white coats show up as decidedly yellow under such conditions, making them quite easy to find and follow.